scytail/Network-Mapper/README.md

     - The name of the DMZ to look for in the provided file (REQUIRED)
 - `-v VLANConfigFile` OR `--vlan VLANConfigFile`
     - The name of the VLAN configuration file denoting what interfaces on the network correspond with which VLAN names

+**Troubleshooting**

+- Sometimes, if the virtual environment is not set up correctly, the wrong installation of python will be used. type in `which python` to check the location of the python installation being used.
+- Virtualenv automatically installs the default Python installation (if there are multiple versions of Python installed).
+Make sure the proper version of python is being used by the virtual environment.
+    - To force virtualenv to use a specific version of python when creating a virtual environment, run `virtualenv venv -p /path/to/specific/python/installation/directory`.

 ## Authors / Owners